japila-books/spark-sql-internals/docs/spark-sql-StructField.md

 ====
 `toDDL` is used when:

-* `StructType` is requested to <<spark-sql-StructType.adoc#toDDL, convert itself to DDL format>>
+* `StructType` is requested to <<spark-sql-StructType.md#toDDL, convert itself to DDL format>>

-* <<spark-sql-LogicalPlan-ShowCreateTableCommand.adoc#, ShowCreateTableCommand>> logical command is executed (and <<spark-sql-LogicalPlan-ShowCreateTableCommand.adoc#showHiveTableHeader, showHiveTableHeader>>, <<spark-sql-LogicalPlan-ShowCreateTableCommand.adoc#showHiveTableNonDataColumns, showHiveTableNonDataColumns>>, <<spark-sql-LogicalPlan-ShowCreateTableCommand.adoc#showDataSourceTableDataColumns, showDataSourceTableDataColumns>>)
+* <<spark-sql-LogicalPlan-ShowCreateTableCommand.md#, ShowCreateTableCommand>> logical command is executed (and <<spark-sql-LogicalPlan-ShowCreateTableCommand.md#showHiveTableHeader, showHiveTableHeader>>, <<spark-sql-LogicalPlan-ShowCreateTableCommand.md#showHiveTableNonDataColumns, showHiveTableNonDataColumns>>, <<spark-sql-LogicalPlan-ShowCreateTableCommand.md#showDataSourceTableDataColumns, showDataSourceTableDataColumns>>)
 ====